Marcus Lovingood: Broadway Live

 In 2013, Lovingood started Broadway Live, an online broadcast network bringing Broadway content to PC's and Mobile Devices.
 Early episodes featured Broadway performers such as Shoshana Bean and star of NBC's Smash Megan Hilty.
 On June 16, 2014 Broadway Live: Unplugged with Jonathan Reid Gealt premiered at Joe's Pub in New York City featuring X Factors Rachel Potter, Mama Mia's Zak Resnick and The Voices Loren Allred.
 The concert was broadcast on Monday, August 25, 2014.

 Broadway Masters

 In 2016, Lovingood founded Broadway Masters with choreographer Paul McGill, an online streaming masterclass that assembles Broadway talent to share their journey from the studio to the stage in a digital educational program.
 The program features Taye Diggs (RENT, Hedwig and the Angry Inch), Anthony Rapp (RENT, If/Then), Laura Osnes (Grease!, Cinderella), Jon Rua (Hamilton, In the Heights), Nick Adams (Priscilla..., Wicked), Lindsay Mendez (Wicked, Godspell), Kurt Froman (Movin' Out, BLACK SWAN, NYC Ballet), Courtney Reed (Aladdin, In the Heights), Charlotte D'Amboise (Chicago, A Chorus Line), and a final interview with series director McGill, the series provides insight into the journey of making it on Broadway.
 Through the experience and real-stories of successful actors in the theater industry.
 Each go into depth about their path in the business, lessons and hardships they faced along their journey, and advice they would give to aspiring actors.

+Broadway West

+In 2018, Lovingood founded Broadway West, a 501(c)3 nonprofit with a mission to activate Downtown Los Angeles's historic theater district.